 SMILES empowers people by providing a wide array of services to assist individuals with disabilities to live independently, pursue meaningful goals and have the same opportunities and choices as all persons.

-Programs like Independent Living Skills Training motivate and empower people to be successful in their daily lives, sometimes with support or assistive technology, which is any devise that helps a person get through their day.
+Programs such as Independent Living Skills Training motivate and empower people to be successful in their daily lives, sometimes with support or Assistive Technology, which is any devise that helps a person get through their day.

 SMILES makes a difference in the community through other disability related issues, too, such as assisting local employers who want to make reasonable accommodations in their workplace.
 SMILES provides information and referral on resources and options, and technical assistance that allow employees to return to work or start a new job.

 People who are empowered to make a difference in their communities define SMILES.
 You can be a part of SMILES and make a difference, too, by giving a person with disabilities the opportunity to accomplish their goals and succeed like anybody else.
 Choose to make the difference that means something to you.
 It’s easy, just “click, contribute, change your world.”